google-research/google-research/sparse_mixers/README.md

 # Sparse Mixers: Combining MoE and Mixing to build a more efficient BERT

+James Lee-Thorp and Joshua Ainslie.

 ## Introduction

-Sparse Mixer combines the capacity of sparsely gated Mixture-of-Experts (MoE) with the speed and stability of linear, mixing transformations to form an efficient encoder architecture.
+[Sparse Mixer](https://arxiv.org/abs/2205.12399) combines the capacity of sparsely gated Mixture-of-Experts (MoE) with the speed and stability of linear, mixing transformations to form an efficient encoder architecture.

 Sparse Mixer slightly outperforms BERT on GLUE and SuperGLUE, but more importantly runs >50% faster.
 We also include a faster variant, prosaically